redis/redis-doc/docs/manual/scaling.md

 IP addresses and ports may change, but the unique node identifier will never change for all the life of the node.
 We call this identifier simply **Node ID**.

-Creating the cluster
+### Initializing the cluster
----

 Now that we have a number of instances running, we need to create our cluster by writing some meaningful configuration to the nodes.

-If you are using Redis 5 or higher, this is very easy to accomplish as we are helped by the Redis Cluster command line utility embedded into `redis-cli`, that can be used to create new clusters, check or reshard an existing cluster, and so forth.

-For Redis version 3 or 4, there is the older tool called `redis-trib.rb` which is very similar.
-You can find it in the `src` directory of the Redis source code distribution.
-You need to install `redis` gem to be able to run `redis-trib`.

-    gem install redis

-The first example, that is, the cluster creation, will be shown using both `redis-cli` in Redis 5 and `redis-trib` in Redis 3 and 4.
-However all the next examples will only use `redis-cli`, since as you can see the syntax is very similar, and you can trivially change one command line into the other by using `redis-trib.rb help` to get info about the old syntax. **Important:** note that you can use Redis 5 `redis-cli` against Redis 4 clusters without issues if you wish.

-To create your cluster for Redis 5 with `redis-cli` simply type:
+To create the cluster, run:

     redis-cli --cluster create 127.0.0.1:7000 127.0.0.1:7001 \
     127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005 \
     --cluster-replicas 1

-Using `redis-trib.rb` for Redis 4 or 3 type:

-    ./redis-trib.rb create --replicas 1 127.0.0.1:7000 127.0.0.1:7001 \
-    127.0.0.1:7002 127.0.0.1:7003 127.0.0.1:7004 127.0.0.1:7005

 The command used here is **create**, since we want to create a new cluster.
 The option `--cluster-replicas 1` means that we want a replica for every master created.

 The other arguments are the list of addresses of the instances I want to use to create the new cluster.

-Obviously the only setup with our requirements is to create a cluster with 3 masters and 3 replicas.

-Redis-cli will propose you a configuration.
+`redis-cli` will propose a configuration.
 Accept the proposed configuration by typing **yes**.
-The cluster will be configured and *joined*, which means, instances will be bootstrapped into talking with each other.
-Finally, if everything went well, you'll see a message like that:
+The cluster will be configured and *joined*, which means that instances will be bootstrapped into talking with each other.
+Finally, if everything has gone well, you'll see a message like this:

     [OK] All 16384 slots covered

-This means that there is at least a master instance serving each of the 16384 slots available.
+This means that there is at least one master instance serving each of the 16384 available slots.

-Creating a Redis Cluster using the create-cluster script
+### Creating a Redis Cluster using the create-cluster script
----

 If you don't want to create a Redis Cluster by configuring and executing individual instances manually as explained above, there is a much simpler system (but you'll not learn the same amount of operational details).

-Just check `utils/create-cluster` directory in the Redis distribution.
+Find the `utils/create-cluster` directory in the Redis distribution.
 There is a script called `create-cluster` inside (same name as the directory it is contained into), it's a simple bash script.
 In order to start a 6 nodes cluster with 3 masters and 3 replicas just type the following